 Macquarie's risk management framework is the totality of systems, structures, policies, processes and people within the Group that identify, measure, monitor, report and control or mitigate internal and external sources of material risk.
 Material risks are those that could have a material impact, financial or non-financial on Macquarie.
-Macquarie's material risks include conduct, reputation, environmental and social (including climate change), credit, equity, market, liquidity, operational, cyber and information security, regulatory and compliance, legal and tax risks.
-The risk management framework applies to all business activities across Operating and Central Service Groups.
+Macquarie's material risks include aggregate, asset, conduct, credit, environmental and social (including climate change), equity, financial crime, legal, liquidity, market, operational (including cyber and information security), regulatory and compliance, reputational, strategic, tax, and work health and safety risks.
+The risk management framework applies to all Operating and Central Service Groups.